What To Wear In Sardinia

 Weather

-Sardinia may have the image of being a hot island all about beaches and sunshine, but that’s not always the case.
-Packing your suitcase full of summer dresses and shorts ready for long hot days is a good idea in the height of the season, but not all year round.
+You may think of Sardinia as a tropical paradise all about beaches and sunshine, but that’s not always the case.
+Packing your suitcase full of summer dresses and shorts ready for long hot days is a good idea if you are visiting Sardinia in the summer (June to September), but not all year round.

-Winter is mild on the coast, but in the mountains, things are much more on the chilly side, and there’s also rain to deal with.
-Even in autumn and spring, light jackets, particularly in the evening, are what to wear in Sardinia.
+Winter is mild on the coast, but in the mountains things are much more on the chilly side, and there’s also rain (or snow in the mountains) to deal with.
+If you visit in autumn or spring, you will have to pack a light jacket for the evening, and even a rain jacket is probably a good idea.

 Shoes

 Shoes can be a tricky item of clothing to get right when you’ve only got space in your bag for a few pairs.
-Weight restrictions can also add to the issue of not being able to bring all the shoes you need — or want to bring — on your trip.
+Weight restrictions (if you are traveling to Sardinia with a low-cost carrier or hand luggage only) means you are unable to bring all the shoes you need — or want to bring — on your trip.

 A comfortable pair of sandals or trainers will be good for city strolls and trips to museums, and flip-flops are always a go-to for beach trips; they’re easy to kick off and put on and cool for those warm days.

-But if you’re planning to do any hiking, you will need a good pair of walking shoes.
-Depending on the time of year, this can vary – from walking trainers to boots.
+But if you’re planning to do any hiking, you will need a good pair of hiking shoes or boots.
+Depending on the time of year, this can vary.
 My go to hiking shoes are the Merrel Mohab – in their waterproof version.

-Make sure you pack smart footwear for the evening, too — they don’t have to be heels or brogues, just something that doesn’t look too scruffy.
+Make sure you pack smart footwear for the evening, too — they don’t have to be heels, just something that doesn’t look too scruffy.
+Lots of people in Sardinia wear smarter sneakers in the evening, and if you match them to the right outfit you can look casually smart and still be very comfortable.

 What To Wear in Sardinia In The Fall / Winter